 I mean, people are more satisfied with the economy.

-The rising house and stock values have lifted the net worth of many families over the last few years.
+Rising house and stock values have lifted the net worth of many families over the last few years.

 Average family income has continued to advance at a good clip, adjusted for inflation, and yet real wages fail to match a rise in productivity.

-Real what is what is real in front of the word wages mean?
+What does real in front of the word wages mean?

-What it means is that you have to strip out health care and other benefits in order to get this headline for the most recent expansion, and uh uh it's only in the last year have wages stagnated next to inflation.
+What it means is that you have to strip out health care and other benefits in order to get this headline for the most recent expansion.

 It's only in the last year that there's been a stagnation near inflation.

-But when you add the benefits in you have an increase.
+But when you add the benefits in, you have an increase.

-New York Times giving advice to the Democrats on get an issue, guys.
+Part of the effort here, that's an election year campaign season, New York Times giving advice to the Democrats on get an issue, guys.

 That always works.